RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 **If you don't read great literature you don't even know what a good sentence sounds like.**"

 A perfect description of what we are about.
-I would add that if you don't cultivate and MAINTAIN the habit of reading great literature your whole life, you'll quickly *forget* what a good sentence sounds like.
+I would add that if you don't cultivate and *maintain* the habit of reading great literature your whole life, you'll quickly *forget* what a good sentence sounds like.